exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 1. index of the item _before which_ you want the new item to appear
 2. the item to be inserted

 Note: if the given index is 0, the item will be added to front of the list.
-If the supplied index is greater than or equal to the length of the list, the item will be added in the last postion, and is the equivelent of using `.append()`.
+If the supplied index is greater than or equal to the length of the list, the item will be added in the last position, and is the equivalent of using `.append()`.

 ```python
 ex_list = [1, 2, 3]